greengage 'Cambridge Gage'

 - Hardiness: fully hardy

 Reliable, heavy cropping gage that is similar to the old 'Greengage' variety.
 Single, cup-shaped white flowers appear in late spring, followed by yellow-green fruit with a superb, juicy flavour, which are ready for picking in early September.
 A good, vigorous grower that does set some fruit without a pollinator, though planting a late flowering plum, such as 'Marjorie's Seedling' will increase cropping.
-The plants we sell in a 10lt pot are grafted onto St Julian rootstock and will produce a bush with an eventual height of around 6m.
-They are currently 1.2 - 1.5m tall and are approximately 2 years old.
+This bush has been grafted onto VVA-1 rootstock, which produces a plant that is similar in size to those grafted onto 'Pixy' rootstock.
+They also tend to produce a higher yeild of larger fruit on plants that show a better winter hardiness.
 Greengages will generally start to produce fruit when they are 3 - 4 years old, so you may need to wait a year or two before you enjoy the harvest.

 - Garden care: When planting incorporate lots of well-rotted garden compost in the planting hole and stake firmly.
 Prune in summer to reduce the risk of silver leaf and bacterial canker.

 Do you want to ask a question about this?If so, click on the button and fill in the box below.
 We will post the question on the website, together with your alias (bunnykins, digger1, plantdotty etc etc) and where you are from (Sunningdale/Glasgow etc).
 We'll also post the answer to your question!

 Q:Cambridge Greengage, and Cherry Sunburst,- size etc. please